Tuesday, September 23, 2008

-What is Gold ETF - Gold Bees, Reliance Gold,Kotak Gold
+What is Gold ETF - Gold Bees, HDFC Gold, Kotak Gold?

-What is Gold ETF?
+What is Gold Bees or Gold ETF?

 Gold ETFs are open-ended mutual fund schemes that will invest the money collected from investors in standard gold bullion (0.995 purity).
-The investor's holding will be denoted in units, which will be listed on a stock exchange.They provide returns that would closely track the returns from physical gold in the spot market.
+The investors' holding will be denoted in units, which will be listed on a stock exchange.They provide returns that would closely track the returns from physical gold in the spot market.

-An investor can buy and redeem the units either directly from the mutual fund or from the stock exchange.Presently there many Gold ETFs traded in NSE India.
+An investor can buy and redeem the units either directly from the mutual fund or from the stock exchange.Presently there are many Gold ETFs traded in NSE India.
 Some of the listed Gold ETFs are GoldBees,Reliance Gold,Kotak Gold,UTI Goldshare

 Why choose Gold?